jqiao6835/Qiaowo.github.io/index.md

 >🌿 Hello, my name is Jam.
 I am a happy Canadian.🍁

->🌿 I'm 18 and attending Sheridan College.
+>🌿 I'm 18 and am attending Sheridan College.

 >🌿 I am an INFP-T and my favourite colour is green.